dpagendam/debugIIT/README.md

 ##############################################

 numHouses = sample(15:30, size = 1)

+# alpha is the multiplier applied to the total immatures at equilibrium and is used to
+# calculate maximum number of future adults (as immatures) that can be supported at a house
+alpha = runif(numHouses, 1.0, 10.0)

 # number of mosquitoes per house
 numMosquitoes = sample(5:15, size = sum(numHouses), replace = TRUE)